-Exactly three years later, memorial ceremony held to honor victims of Parkland shooting
+Exactly three years later, events and memorials held to honor victims of Parkland shooting

 FORT LAUDERDALE, Fla. – For the third year in a row, Valentine’s Day is a difficult reminder to Parkland families of the tragedy that changed their lives forever.

-17 students and faculty members were killed in a mass shooting at Marjory Stoneman Douglas High School on Feb.
-14, 2018.
+17 students and teachers from Marjory Stoneman Douglas were gunned down on Feb.
+14, 2018, robbing families of their loved ones and forever scarring the minds of survivors.

-Starting at 10 a.m. the City of Fort Lauderdale will be holding a special memorial ceremony at Esplanade Park.
+At Esplanade Park in Fort Lauderdale, city leaders joined students from Florida Atlantic University and Nova Southeastern University for an event aimed at healing.

-That will be followed by a moment of silence at 10:17 a.m., a symbolic time chosen to honor the 17 lives lost.
+At one point, there was a moment of silence held at precisely 10:17 a.m. to honor the 17 lives lost at MSD.
+The remembrance included some families of the people killed.

+“It’s a very difficult day, although every day has been difficult since my beautiful daughter Gina Rose Montalto was shot at her school,” said Tony Montalto.
+“Our family hasn’t been whole.”

+In Coral Springs, healing was also the message at a wellness activity event organized by the Eagles Haven Team.
+Activities included meditation, rock painting, drum circles and more.

+Hundreds of people filled Pine Trails Park for a solemn remembrance where individual message boards were set up under the faces of each victim to allow mourners to pour out their thoughts.

+“They were heroes.
+They should be remembered as such,” Vanessa Dos Santos, who was at the park for the remembrance, said.

-Sunday’s event comes after the school district held their own remembrance ceremonies on Friday.
+Sunday’s events came after the school district held their own remembrance ceremonies on Friday.

 Students at several schools across Broward County took a moment to stand in silence, as they remembered the victims.